hamdivazim/Live-CSS-Editor/README.md

 # Live CSS Editor
-Open index.html and edit CSS yo watch your changes live!
+Open index.html or visit [this site](https://hamdivazim.github.io/Live-CSS-Editor/) and edit CSS to watch your changes live!

 ## How it works
 A `textarea` element is changing the `style` tag dynamically as you type.